latkerlo/latkerlo-jvotci/README.md

 A set of tools for creating and decomposing lujvo.
 Available in Python and JavaScript, and as the Rust [`latkerlo_jvotci` crate](https://crates.io/crates/latkerlo-jvotci).

+**Version 1.x will likely only be maintained for rafsi list updates.
+Switching to v2.x is recommended since it has zi'evla support.**

 This is essentially of combination and translation (where applicable) of three other lujvo projects: